hxwang/Seminar/GMU-2014-Fall/file/simon-iot.md

 		- falls into a class of routing algorithms known as "gradient'
 		-
 	- routes can change at any point
+	- Node break Problem
+		- Node break
+			- nodes fails, perhaps temporately, must form new tree
+		- In tree-based, can we have multiple channel
+			- seems not

 ### Example Solution: CREST
 - Intro